Chinese people in Sri Lanka

 Chinese people in Sri Lanka or Sri Lankan Chinese (ශ්රී ලාංකික චීන; இலங்கை சீனர்கள்), are Sri Lankan citizens of full or partial Chinese descent born or raised in Sri Lanka.
 Most trace their origins to Hakka and Cantonese migrants from the southern coastal regions of China and other Han migrants from Hubei and Shandong who migrated to Sri Lanka in the 17th, 18th and 19th centuries.

 Intermarriage between Sri Lankans, mostly Sinhalese women, and ethnic Chinese men is very common and they have adopted the culture, language and integrated into broader Sri Lankan society.
 As a result, the vast majority of Sri Lankan Chinese have partial Sinhalese ancestry.
 Approximately 80% of Sri Lankan Chinese live in Colombo and are mainly involved in the dental trade, textile retail, hotel and restaurant industries.
 In the past, some younger generations of Sri Lankan Chinese left the country due to political instability.
 Additionally, a fair amount of Sri Lankan Chinese have at times migrated to other countries such as the United Kingdom, the United States and Australia.

+Despite being small in size, Sri Lankan Chinese have played a notable role in contributing to the development of Sri Lankan cuisine and culinary identity.